raspberrypilearning/3D-scene/en/step_6.md

 --- collapse ---

 ---
-title: Volume, pitch and pan
+title: Volume, pitch, and pan
 ---

-Click the green flag to hear the sounds.
+Click on the green flag to hear the sounds.

 **Band practice**: [See inside](https://scratch.mit.edu/projects/451697380/editor){:target="_blank"}